Skip Navigation LinksBrucellosis

 Choose cheese made with pasteurized milk

-People who touch or handle animal tissues (such as hunters or people who work in slaughterhouses) should protect themselves and cover their skin, eyes, nose, and mouth by wearing rubber gloves, goggles, and gowns or aprons.
-People who work with animal tissues can protect themselves from being infected by wearing personal protective equipment.
+People who touch or handle animal tissues (such as hunters or people who work in slaughterhouses) should protect themselves and cover their skin, eyes, nose, and mouth by wearing rubber gloves, goggles, and gowns or aprons to help prevent contact with Brucella bacteria.

 Information for Local Health Departments ā€‹